This is a quick overview of the problems with light at night and how to keep yourself healthy.

 - Keep your bedroom cool

-- Use low wattage incandescent lights or orange LED or CFL lamps
+- Use low wattage incandescent lights or orange (or red) LEDs

-- If you need nightlights get red or orange ones
+- If you need nightlights get red ones

 - Orange glasses at least while using electronics (even if using f.lux!)